ADDYBOY/Houses_Kc_Data_Prediction/README.md

 * Split dependent and independent features.
 * Split the data into train and test in 67 : 33 ratio.
 * Fit Multiple Regression and Backward Elimination Technique on training set, predict and check accuracy.

+**Install**
+- Supported Python version
+    - Python version used in this Project : 3.5+

+**Run**
+    - To run this project use - Anaconda, which provides support for running .ipynb files (Jupyter Notebook).

+    - After making sure you have that, you can run from a terminal or cmd next lines :
+    - ipython notebook kc_housing_price.ipynb

 # Conclusion:
 Our Model is consistent with an excellent R squared value of 0.905.
 This clearly shows that most of the variation in the prices are very well expalined by these independent features.
 We have retained all those features whose p value < 0.05.